skyssolutions/lynxchan/src/be/Readme.txt

 Metadata of files on gridfs will have the following values:
 boardUri: board to which the file belongs to.
-If undefined, file is a default site file. postId(Number): id of the post the file belongs to.
+If undefined, file is a default site file. threadId(Number): id of the thread the file belongs to. postId(Number): id of the post the file belongs to.
 originalName: original name of the file.
 type: type of file.
 May hold one of the following values: